plumbusp/Skill_dump_app/README.md

 - Users can assign one or more labels to a skill.
 Available labels are stored in the database.
 - Users can add comments to their own skills, as well as to others' skills on the public dashboard.

+## How to test:
+- Install python and flask.
+If flask is not installed: pip install flask
+- run the application and go to the  http://127.0.0.1:5000